ming-yong/archive/index.md

 Hi.
 I'm Ming and this is my portfolio/blog/learning notes website.
 Things are organized in this way:

-1. Projects and practice projects(tutorial projects) are stored in [PROJECTS]({% link projects.html%}) page.
+1. Blog posts are stored in [BLOG]({% link Blog.html%}) page.
-2. Blog posts are stored in [BLOG]({% link blog.html%}) page.
+2. Projects and practice projects(tutorial projects) are stored in [PROJECTS]({% link Projects.html%}) page.
-3. Learning notes(tutorial notes), Building notes(re-explaining practice project code), and other miscellaneous things that "aren't ready to be in a blog post but I want to remember" can be found in [NOTES]({% link notes.html%}) page.
+3. Learning notes(tutorial notes), Building notes(re-explaining practice project code), and other miscellaneous things that "aren't ready to be in a blog post but I want to remember" can be found in [NOTES]({% link Notes.html%}) page.

 ### Most recent 5 Notes/Blog posts